-This is something you should actually do before you enter Ramadan.
+This is something you should actually do even before you enter Ramadan.
 We have all witnessed Muslim men who forego fasting because they have not yet legalized their marriages with their wives.
 We have also witnessed those who will fast but will never eat a meal prepared by their “wives” throughout the holy month of Ramadan.
-Of course none of these sounds that good!
+Of course, none of these sounds good!
 But the gist of the matter is, the Almighty Allah will not accept your fasting if you have never legalized your marriage.

-Therefore, the solution is to legalize it before Ramadan so than as the month starts, you are well sure that your fast will be accepted – at least for that.
-After all, legalizing a marriage in Islam shouldn’t be something complex or expensive.
+Therefore, the solution is to legalize it before Ramadan so that as the month starts, you are well sure that your fast will be accepted – at least for that.
+After all, legalizing marriage in Islam shouldn’t be something complex or expensive.
 All it takes is getting consent from the father-in-law.
-The rest will be to arrange with your religious leader on whether to do it from home or from the mosque.
+The rest will be to arrange with your religious leader whether to do it from home or from the mosque.

 Do: Be Calm, Patient and Tolerant